-‘I Don’t Care About Young Girls Anymore’: John Mayer Talks Seduction, Art And Ageing In Revealing Instagram
+‘I Don’t Care About Young Girls Anymore’: John Mayer Talks Seduction, Art, And Aging In Revealing Instagram

 Mayer also shares a deep thought about love, saying he would define love as a “shared hallucination.”

-Mayer has spoken before about his analytical and self-conscious personality and even sang about it in the tracks “New Deep” and “My Stupid Mouth”.
+Mayer has spoken before about his analytical and self-conscious personality and even sang about it in the tracks “New Deep” and “My Stupid Mouth.”

 Mayer also attributed his controversial Rolling Stone and Playboy remarks to his tendency to over-think.
 John received a lot of heat when he spoke candidly about his sex life with his famous ex-girlfriends and his lack of attraction to black women.
-Mayer joked that he has a “David Duke d***”.
+Mayer joked that he has a “David Duke d***.”
 The backlash over his remarks was so severe that John quit social media for a time and eventually retreated to a ranch he bought in Montana, seeking a quieter life.

-In the documentary Someday I’ll Fly Mayer explains that he was hyper-aware that he was doing interviews with edgy and rock’n-roll-oriented publications (Rolling Stone and Playboy) and that was the reason why he made such controversial remarks about race and sex.
+In the documentary Someday I’ll Fly, Mayer explains that he was hyper-aware that he was doing interviews with edgy and rock ‘n’ roll-oriented publications (Rolling Stone and Playboy) and that was the reason why he made such controversial remarks about race and sex.
 Mayer said he was trying to be funny but went too far.
 The famously self-aware singer-songwriter called it a “miscalculation” on his part.

-Mayer gave a more subdued interview to Rolling Stone this year, talking about his influences, his tour with Dead and Company, ageing, and his perceived diminishing ability to influence a younger audience.
-John did make some potentially-controversial remarks about his growing attraction to cannabis and responded to ex Katy Perry’s remark that he was the best lover she ever had.
-“I don’t have a cool-enough thought for you,” Mayer said.
+Mayer gave a more subdued interview to Rolling Stone this year, talking about his influences, his tour with Dead and Company, aging, and his perceived diminishing ability to influence a younger audience.
+John did make some potentially controversial remarks about his growing attraction to cannabis and responded to ex Katy Perry’s remark that he was the best lover she ever had.

 John gracefully sidestepped a question about Chris Robinson’s criticisms of him, which have been reported by Variety.
 Robinson questioned Mayer’s guitar talent and suitability for Dead and Co, quipping that “Donald Trump is president, John Mayer’s in the Grateful Dead and my brother’s in a Black Crowes tribute band.”